AyalaBardugo/BACK-END-PROJECT/README.md

 ## File Structure
 **Assembler Files:**

-- `read_input.c` - Main program.
+- `main.c` - Main program.

-- `first_pass.c` - An implementation of first pass algorithm
+- `first_pass.c` - An implementation of first pass algorithm.

-- `first_analyze.c` - Analyzes the line after it has been parsed by parser.c.
-This is the execution of first_pass.c
+- `first_analyze.c` - Auxiliary methods for encoding the rows in memory

 - `second_pass.c` - An implementation of second pass algorithm.

 - `errors.c` - A thorough check of errors during first and second pass.

-- `translate.c` - Creates .ext, .ent and .ob output files.
+- `macro_layuot.c` - Returns a file after macro's layout.

 **Data Structures:**
 - `macro_list` - Save all the macro lines from source file and implement it into Macro expanded file